 Seeking Reliable Partners

 The sign of a good supplier of onboard Internet connectivity solutions is their ability and willingness to provide their certifications, independent assessment reports, and to demonstrate a solid security-conscious culture embedded in their company.

-Through implementing a robust, process-based, and risk-driven approach to information security management, Icomera has received ISO 27001 accreditation, allowing us to better protect our digital partners.
+Through implementing a robust, process-based, and risk-driven approach to information security management, Icomera has received ISO 27001 certification, allowing us to better protect our digital partners.

 When it comes to cybersecurity for our customers, there is no “one-size-fits-all” solution.
 That’s why Icomera offers bespoke consultancy services to mass-transit operators and authorities connected with our systems – focusing on industry-specific risks, system configuration, goals/requirements, as well as budgetary or structural limitations.

 In the second instalment of this series, we offer an in-depth look at the processes used to prevent and stop security breaches.